makerdao/auction-keeper/README.md

 ## Gas price strategy

 Auction keeper can use one of several sources for the initial gas price of a transaction:
- * **Ethgasstation** if a key is passed as `--ethgasstation-api-key` (e.g. `--ethgasstation-api-key MY_API_KEY`)
- * **Etherchain.org** if keeper started with `--etherchain-gas-price` switch
- * **POANetwork** if keeper started with `--poanetwork-gas-price` switch.
-An alternate URL can be passed as `--poanetwork-url`, that is useful when server hosted locally (e.g. `--poanetwork-url http://localhost:8000`)
+ * The `--oracle-gas-price` switch will use a gas price aggregated across multiple gas oracles.
+Recommend passing `--ethgasstation-api-key MY_API_KEY` and `--etherscan-api-key MY_API_KEY`, as both API keys are currently free.
- * The `--fixed-gas-price` switch allows specifying a **fixed** initial price in Gwei (e.g. `--fixed-gas-price 12.4`)
+ * The `--fixed-gas-price` switch allows specifying a **fixed** initial price in Gwei (e.g. `--fixed-gas-price 33.3`).

-When using an API source for initial gas price, `--gas-initial-multiplier` (default `1.0`, or 100%) tunes the initial value provided by the API.
-This is ignored when using `--fixed-gas-price` and when no strategy is chosen.
-If no initial gas source is configured, or the gas price API produces no result, then the keeper will start with a price determined by your node.
+If neither `--oracle-gas-price` nor `--fixed-gas-price` is configured, or if gas oracles are not producing prices, the keeper will choose a starting gas price determined by your node.
+When not using `--fixed-gas-price`, `--gas-initial-multiplier` (default `1.0`, or 100%) allows you to configure a more aggressive initial gas price.

 Auction keeper periodically attempts to increase gas price when transactions are queueing.
-Every 30 seconds, a transaction's gas price will be multiplied by `--gas-reactive-multiplier` (default `1.125`, an increase of 12.5%) until it is mined or `--gas-maximum` (default 2000 Gwei) is reached.
+After a few blocks, a transaction's gas price will be multiplied by `--gas-reactive-multiplier` (default `1.125`, an increase of 12.5%) until it is mined or `--gas-maximum` (default 2000 Gwei) is reached.
-Note that [Parity](https://wiki.parity.io/Transactions-Queue#dropping-conditions), as of this writing, requires a minimum gas increase of `1.125` to propagate transaction replacement; this should be treated as a minimum value unless you want replacements to happen less frequently than 30 seconds (2+ blocks).
+Note that [Parity](https://wiki.parity.io/Transactions-Queue#dropping-conditions), as of this writing, requires a minimum gas increase of `1.125` to propagate transaction replacement; this should be treated as a minimum value unless you want replacements to happen less frequently.

 This gas strategy is used by keeper in all interactions with chain.
 When sending a bid, this strategy is used only when the model does not provide a gas price.
-Unless your price model is aware of your transaction status, it is generally advisable to allow the keeper to manage gas prices for bids, and not supply a `gasPrice` in your model.
+Unless your price model is aware of your transaction status, it is generally advisable to allow the keeper to manage gas prices for bids, and _not_ supply a `gasPrice` in your model.

 ### Accounting